rokath/trice/docs/TriceUserGuide.md

   - With `-debug` you can see the [T]COBS packages and decoded *Trice* packages. ![./ref/DebugSwitchExample.PNG](./ref/DebugSwitchExample.PNG)

 <!--
-- `trice u` in the root of your project parses all source files for `TRICE` macros, adds automatically ID´s if needed and updates a file named **til.json** containing all ID´s with their format string information.
+- `trice i` in the root of your project parses all source files for `TRICE` macros, adds automatically ID´s if needed and updates a file named **til.json** containing all ID´s with their format string information.
 To start simply generate an empty file named **til.json** in your project root.
-You can add `trice u` to your build process and need no further manual execution.
+You can add `trice i` to your build process and need no further manual execution.

 - `trice ds` starts a display server listening on default ip address *127.0.0.1:61487* or any specified value, so also on a remote device, lets say with ip address 192.168.1.200.
 - `trice l -p COM18 -ds` sends the log strings to a display server with default ip address *127.0.0.1:61487* or any specified value, if for example `-ipa 192.168.1.200` the trice logs go to the remote device.
 You can start several trice log instances, all transmitting to the same display server.